skycoin/skycoin/src/api/README.md

 and `"incoming_outputs"` are outputs that will be created by an unconfirmed transaction.

 The current head block header is returned as `"head"`.

+The `POST` method can be used if many addresses or hashes need to be queried.

 Example: